Usage¶

 Create a worker to execute queued jobs on specific queues using:

-python manage.py rqworker [-h] [--pid PIDFILE] [--burst] [--name NAME] [--worker-ttl WORKER_TTL] [--max-jobs MAX_JOBS] [--fork-job-execution FORK_JOB_EXECUTION]
+usage: manage.py scheduler_worker [-h] [--pid PIDFILE] [--name NAME] [--worker-ttl WORKER_TTL] [--fork-job-execution FORK_JOB_EXECUTION] [--sentry-dsn SENTRY_DSN] [--sentry-debug] [--sentry-ca-certs SENTRY_CA_CERTS] [--burst]

-[--job-class JOB_CLASS] [--version] [-v {0,1,2,3}] [--settings SETTINGS] [--pythonpath PYTHONPATH] [--traceback] [--no-color] [--force-color]
+[--max-jobs MAX_JOBS] [--max-idle-time MAX_IDLE_TIME] [--with-scheduler] [--version] [-v {0,1,2,3}] [--settings SETTINGS] [--pythonpath PYTHONPATH] [--traceback] [--no-color] [--force-color]

 [--skip-checks]